 If you want to go super healthy, you could serve over brown rice, cauliflower rice or even lettuce wraps instead.
 And, if you love Korean recipes, give our equally simple Korean Beef Stir Fry recipe a try.

-Ingredients in Korean Ground Beef and Rice
+Ground Beef Rice Bowl Ingredients

 - Ground Beef - I suggest using either 15/85 or 10/90 ground beef as it will be less greasy.
 Ground turkey makes a great, healthy substitute.